-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)

 Unit 1: Introduction to Information Technology: Software Vs. Hardware, past, present, and future of application software, GUI, word processors and spreadsheets, killer app.